javieraviles/node-typescript-koa-rest/README.md

 npm run start
 ```

+## Docker (optional)
+A docker-compose file has been added to the project with a postgreSQL (already setting user, pass and dbname as the ORM config is expecting) and an ADMINER image (easy web db client).

+It is as easy as go to the project folder and execute the command 'docker-compose up' once you have Docker installed, and both the postgreSQL server and the Adminer client will be running in ports 5432 and 8080 respectively with all the config you need to start playing around.

+If you use Docker natively, the host for the server which you will need to include in the ORM configuration file will be localhost, but if you were to run Docker in older Windows versions, you will be using Boot2Docker and probably your virtual machine will use your ip 192.168.99.100 as network adapter.
+This mean your database host will be the aforementioned ip and in case you want to access the web db client you will also need to go to http://19.168.99.100/8080

+## Setting up the Database - ORM
+This API is prepared to work with an SQL database, using [TypeORM](https://github.com/typeorm/typeorm).
+In this case we are using postgreSQL, and that is why in the package.json 'pg' has been included.
+If you where to use a different SQL database remember to install the correspondent driver.

+The ORM configuration and connection to the database is in the file 'ormconfig.json'.

+You can find an implemented CRUD of the entity user in routes.ts file.

 ## Environment variables

-Create a .env file containing all the env variables you want to set, dotenv library will take care of setting them.
+Create a .env file (or just rename the .example.env) containing all the env variables you want to set, dotenv library will take care of setting them.
 This project is using three variables at the moment:

  * NODE_PORT -> port where the server will be started on
  * NODE_ENV -> environment, development value will set the logger as debug level, also important for CI